Anti-scam efforts by MDDI

 Offering subscribers the features to block all incoming international calls and SMSes

-As many of these scam calls/SMSes come from overseas, IMDA has worked with telcos to offer subscribers the features to block all incoming calls and/or SMSes from international numbers on mobile and residential fixed lines.
+As many of these scam calls/SMSes come from overseas, IMDA has worked with all telcos to offer subscribers the features to block all incoming calls and/or SMSes from international numbers on mobile and residential fixed lines.

-Visit the IMDA website for more details on their anti-scam measures.
+Visit IMDA's website for details on their anti-scam measures.

 Initiatives by the Cyber Security Agency of Singapore (CSA)